TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 Claims exist for both properties and items.

-Claims are rather complex and difficult to describe, but here goes, starting with the general layout of the claims object:
+Claims are rather complex and difficult to describe, but here goes, starting with the general layout of the claims object.

+Please note that the [official documentation](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_json.html) lists the properties in **incorrect order** which might surprise you when trying to read the JSON manually.

+The correct order is as follows:

 ```` json
 "claims": {